 6. Using medications

 Medication such as tranquilisers work in conjunction with other management protocols.
 Tranquilisers form a critical part of “avoidance” by trying to stop the fear and anxiety that drives the behaviour cycle.
 Remember, every bad experience makes the next one worse.
 Using medications can help to prevent a bad experience.
 Many people are reluctant to use medications, but their value and effectiveness is often underestimated.
 Using medications early in the cycle can help to break the cycle and prevent the behaviours from getting worse.
-Speak with you vet about which medications might be helpful for your dog.
+Speak with your vet about which medications might be helpful for your pet.